Skip to content

 Category Assignment

-Categories are automatically assigned using moneyflow's centralized category mappings (same as Monarch mode).
+Categories are automatically assigned using moneyflow's built-in category mappings.
 You can edit categories in the UI after import.

 Features